 If you're ready to write your business plan, the process will be much easier and more effective if you follow this basic structure:

 - Table of Contents and Cover Page: These pages will include some basic information and should not take long to write.

 - Executive Summary: A brief summary of your business plan.

 - Mission Statement: A description of the purpose of your company, including why it exists, its basic structure, and long-term goals.

 - Business Description: A detailed overview of your business, including planned operations.

 If you need help with your startup business plan presentation template, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.